Medical Payments Coverage (MedPay): What It Is & Do You Need It?

 After a car accident, the last thing you want is a stack of medical bills fighting for your attention alongside a totaled vehicle and rising insurance claims.
 That's where medical payments coverage (MedPay) comes in — a simple, affordable auto insurance add-on that pays your medical expenses immediately after an accident, no matter who was at fault.

 In this guide, you'll learn exactly what MedPay covers, what it doesn't, how it stacks up against PIP, and how to determine whether it's a smart financial move given your current health insurance situation.
-For many drivers, MedPay can save hundreds — or even thousands — in out-of-pocket medical costs after an accident.
+With ambulance rides averaging $1,481–$1,613 and 2026 HDHP family deductibles reaching $3,400, MedPay can save hundreds — or even thousands — in out-of-pocket costs after an accident.

 Key Pinch Points

-• MedPay covers medical bills regardless of fault for you and passengers
+• MedPay covers medical bills regardless of fault — no deductible or copay

 Compare Car Insurance Rates in Ohio